ejgraton/namesbook/README.md

 PHP + JS
 -back-end: Namesbook class implemented to management the data flow
--front-end: based over omnigrid and mootools fraworks
+-front-end: based over omnigrid and mootools frameworks

 See also: